Morning Prayer (Lauds)

 Through our Lord Jesus Christ, your Son,

-who lives and reigns with you and the Holy Spirit,
+who lives and reigns with you in the unity of the Holy Spirit,

-one God, for ever and ever.
+God, for ever and ever.

 Amen.

-May the Lord bless us and keep us from all harm; and may he lead us to eternal life.
+The Lord bless us, and keep us from all evil, and bring us to everlasting life.

-The psalms and canticles here are our own translation.
+The psalms and canticles here are our own translation from the Latin.
 The Grail translation of the psalms, which is used liturgically in most of the English-speaking world, cannot be displayed on the Web for copyright reasons.
-The Universalis downloads do contain the Grail translation of the psalms.
+The Universalis apps and programs do contain the Grail translation of the psalms.